 Your views should be listened to and taken into account (as well as the views of your parents) while decisions are being made about how your needs will be supported.

-Once they have spoken to everyone, your school teachers and Special Educational Needs Co-Ordinator for the school should create an individual education plan to support you so that you can get all the help you need in school.
+Once they have spoken to everyone, your school teachers and Additional Learning Needs Co-Ordinator for the school should create an individual education plan to support you so that you can get all the help you need in school.

 This is another way of making sure you are getting the support you need to learn.
 If you have lots of different needs, or if you aren’t making the progress that would be expected under your Independent Education Plan, you may be assessed for a Statement of Special Needs.
 This is a document that will be prepared by the Local Education Authority which looks at all your needs and how to meet them.